dianatat12/Image-Processing/linear_filtering/README.md

     One of the L-filter types is sharpening (derivation).
 Sharpening enhaces the transitions.
     The first step for sharpening is to use a secont derivative kernel (Laplacian).
 This is a high pass filter and keeps the details in the image (edges).
+    If we subtract from the original image, the smoothed image we get the detailed image.
+    If we add the detailed images to the original image we get the sharpened image.

 ![sharpenong_formula](https://github.com/dianatat12/Image-Processing/blob/main/images/sharpening_formula.jpg)